Published 31 Jul 2018

 Buying a property is a complicated process and it pays to have the right people on board.
 For example, you may wish to hire the services of a mortgage adviser.
 Mortgage advisers have an in-depth knowledge of the mortgage market and are able to advise you on the best kind of mortgage tailored to your individual circumstances.

-The cost of mortgage adviser's services vary.
+The cost of mortgage adviser's services varies.
 For example, Hillcrest Property Solutions - one of Peabody's panel of mortgage advisers - charge new client £375.
 The clients only pay the fee once the application is submitted and accepted by the lender.
 Returning clients are charged £99 every time they require additional assistance during consecutive staircasings.

 Hiring a mortgage adviser is optional but there are other costs that you will have to pay.
 According to the Share to Buy website, you will need approximately £4,000 for the cost of solicitor fees and other mortgage arrangement fees.